The Power of Social Annotation with Hypothesis | Future of Collaboration

 The power of social annotation lies in the collective contributions of all users.
 Motivate everyone in your group or class to participate by making annotations part of the assignment or discussion.
 You can even set specific goals like having each person add at least 3 annotations to the content.

 Hypothesis offers you a wide range of features that can improve your annotations.
 You can highlight important passages, add comments, ask questions and even link to external resources.
+You can provide comments in different formats such as leaving images, videos, or GIFs.
 Use these features to add depth to your annotations and to make them more interactive.

 Create a Safe Space for Discussion